SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-02-150k-rus-dead-in-ukraine.md

 2. _The Economist_ thinks there's basically 1 single operational tank production facility in
    Russia, whose output is 20 tanks/month.

-   On the other hand, they grant that the Russians have a large number of older, somewhat obsolete tanks in storage that may possibly be refurbished.
-However, the usual Russian "storage" maintenance means many of those tanks will be a total loss (due to poor maintenance, weather exposure, or looters).
-Even the refurbished ones will have to do without semiconductors that are harder to get in Russia (so very elementary/short-range sights, for example).
+   On the other hand, they grant that the Russians have a large number &ndash; $O(10^4)$ &ndash;
+   of older, somewhat obsolete tanks in storage that may possibly be refurbished.
+   However, the usual Russian "storage" means many of those tanks will be a total loss (due to poor maintenance, weather exposure, looters, or all those).
+Even the refurbished ones will have to do without semiconductors that are harder to get in Russia (so very elementary/short-range sights, for example, thereby reducing range of fire).

-   Doubtful maintenance & refurbishing, lack of modern electronics, and obsolete tanks at the start are a bit of a handicap.
+   Doubtful maintenance & refurbishing, lack of modern electronics, and obsolete tanks at the start are&hellip; a _bit_ of a handicap!
 Still, _The Economist_ thinks they might squeeze out 90 refurbished tanks/month.

    Let's go with 90 tanks/month total, instead of 20 new tanks + 90 refurbished, to
    account for the difficulties of repairing old tanks with scarce materials.

-So that all adds up to losing 150 - 280 tanks/month while producing _maybe_ 90 tanks/month,
+That all adds up to losing 150 - 280 tanks/month, while producing _maybe_ 90 tanks/month,
-for a net deficit of 60 - 290 tanks/month lost irreplaceably.
-Also, they usually lose the tank crew, and training a new tank crew (even on old equipment) takes a long time.
+for a net deficit of 60 - 290 tanks/month lost permanently without replacement.
+(Also, they usually lose the tank crew when the tank is destroyed, and training a new tank crew &ndash; even on an older tank &ndash; takes a long time.)

-So they're bleeding tanks at a rate of 60 - 290 tanks/month.
+So they're __bleeding tanks at a rate of 60 - 290 tanks/month.__

 <img src="{{ site.baseurl }}/images/2023-03-02-150k-rus-dead-in-ukraine-bi-2.jpg" width="400" height="376" alt="Baker @ BI: Russian tanks in Ukraine" title="Baker @ BI: Russian tanks in Ukraine" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 Again, we have to ask: is that a lot, or a little?
 How many tanks do they have in